worldoptimizer/HypeScrollMagic/README.md

 ### Basic Data Attributes

 - **`data-scroll-pin`**: Pins the element in place for the duration of the scroll animation.
 No value is required; the presence of the attribute activates pinning.
 - **`data-scroll-offset`**: Adjusts the start point of the animation relative to the trigger element, specified in pixels.
+This value can also be expressed as a percentage, representing the corresponding viewport dimension plus the percentage of the corresponding element dimension.
+For example, in a standard vertical scroll, setting this to 50% would add 50% of the element height to the autodetected top position of the element.
 - **`data-scroll-duration`**: Defines the length over which the scroll animation plays, in pixels.
+This value can also be expressed as a percentage of the corresponding viewport dimension.
 - **`data-scroll-trigger`**: Specifies the viewport position at which the animation should start, as a fraction of the viewport height.
 - **`data-scroll-reset`**: If set to `false`, prevents the animation from resetting to its start state when scrolled back above the trigger point.
 - **`data-scroll-horizontal`**: Changes the scroll direction that triggers the animation from vertical to horizontal.